-Every term, students will develop a Professional Development Plan which outlines a goal that addresses one of the learning objectives identified at the student's current program level (Level 1, Level 2, or Level 3).
-The plan will use a SMART-format, so it should include specific outcome measures that indicate how and when the student will achieve the goal.
-The Professional Development Plan will be submitted through Live Text.
+Every term, students will develop a Professional Development Plan which outlines a goal that addresses one of the learning objectives identified at the student's program level (Level 1, Level 2, or Level 3). ).
+The plan will use a SMART-goal format, so it will include specific, measurable outcomes that indicate how and when the student will achieve the goal.
+The Professional Development Plan will be submitted and evaluated through Live Text.
 When a student is eligible for promotion to the next program level, he or she must have documentation supporting the completion of each learning objective at the current program level.